inloco/debezium-smts/README.md

 ## PostgresDebeziumGeopointMapping

-This transform receives a standard debezium record and transforms two float/Double fields to a format that is accepted in ElasticSearch as geo_point(format="lat,lng").
+This transform receives a standard debezium record and transforms two Float/Double fields to a format that is accepted in ElasticSearch as geo_point(format="lat,lng").
-The user has to pass the name of the streamed database latitude and longitude fields and also the name of the field he wants to output to.
+The user has to pass the name of the streamed database's latitude and longitude fields and also the name of the field he wants to output to.